 With the sudden drop in temperature and the sudden blast of central heating my skin has already been showing signs of suffering.
 Dry patches were appearing and my foundation just wasn’t sitting right.
-Suddenly that cake I had been longing for in the bakery window was already on my face!
-I was super eager to start using the mist.
+Suddenly that cake I had been longing for in the bakery window was easily found on my face!

-BBB London have launched a range of new product and the hydrating mist is one of them.
+BBB London have launched a range of new product and a rosewater mist is one of them.
 They recommend the mist for a hydrating boost during the day and state that you can use it before or after makeup to set it too.

 First up I love the packaging.
 The frosted glass bottle with white cap makes it feel super luxe.
-Rosewater doesn’t actually have a colour so I was pleasantly surprised to see that there were no additives to it to give it an unnecessary pink hue.
+Actual rosewater doesn’t actually have a colour so I was pleasantly surprised to see that there were no additives to it to give it an unnecessary pink hue.

-After 5 hours, I ran to the office loos to check my foundation and lo and behold my foundation was intact.
+After 5 hours, I remembered that I had to do a check up and ran to the office loos to check my foundation and lo and behold my foundation was intact.
 On close inspection my skin was only very slightly dry around my nose.
 By the time I got home, which is about 10 hours later (after a 3 hour commute both ways) my mirror was very happy to report that my makeup was still on my face.
-Although it didn’t look as fresh as it did in the morning, it was still there and that’s really something!
+Although it didn’t look as fresh as it did in the morning, it was still there and for me, that’s really something!
 The next day I decided to use the spray as a primer and a setting spray.

 I actually only have two words for you – GAME CHANGER.

 After my makeup was set and spritzed with the rosewater mist, my skin looked dewy.
 Not greasy but…healthy!
 I must admit, I’ve only ever used the UD All Nighter spray as a setting spray.
 It’s amazing but it really does feel like i’m putting hairspray on my face.
-I have a small cry (but not enough to ruin my makeup) for my pores.
+I have a small cry (but not enough to ruin my makeup) for my pores every time I use it ha.
 The BBB London Rosewater Mist however just feels really natural.
 Once it’s dry you can’t feel it at all nor does it make my makeup run or look patchy.